acweathersby/sherpa/src/web/doc/content/docs/get-started/_index.md

     strings within a grammar.

 ## Rule -
-    An ordered set of symbols that when match produce a specific production
+    An ordered set of symbols that when match produce a specific non-terminal

-## Production -
+## Non-terminal -
     A group of rules that all represent a single distinguishable grammatical construct.

 ## Optional Symbol